Two Sentinels

 We all get a little homesick (even staff)!
 We miss those we love, and that's okay!

 The important thing to realize when you get homesick is why you're feeling sad.
-Let people know you're feeling a little down--we've all been there, so we can perk you up!
+Let people know you're feeling a little down--we've all been there, so we can help you through it!

 What does homesickness feel like?